cosmicc/LEDSmartClock/README.md

 ## OTA Updates

-After the first USB install, updates can be applied from the browser.
+After the clock is installed, updates can be applied from the browser.

 OTA behavior:

-- Upload `firmware.bin` only.
+- Upload `update.bin` only.
 - Typical firmware size is about `2 MB`.
 - The firmware page shows upload progress and final success or failure status.
 - The page reminds you to export a config backup before flashing.